-Most of the controls in the Onion Skin view are only accessible in Advanced Onion Skin mode-see About Advanced Onion Skin.
+Most of the controls in the Onion Skin view are only accessible in Advanced Onion Skin mode.

 Displaying Only Key Drawings, Breakdowns or In-Betweens in Onion Skin

 If you have a lot of drawings and only want to display certain kinds of drawings in the Onion Skin, you can make the Onion Skin only include drawings that have been marked as keyframes or breakdowns and ignore all the in-betweens.
 Likewise, you can also make the Onion Skin only display drawings that are not marked (in-betweens) and ignore key drawings and breakdowns.